DarkRTA/chronos/readme.md

 # chronos - a command line speedrun timer

 `chronos` is a lightweight and fast speedrun timer using livesplit-core that runs in your terminal.
-With about 600 lines of C you are able to have a suprisingly usable timer that is also extremely lightweight.
+With only about 900 lines of C, it is also really easy to modify for your needs.

 ### Usage